Skip to content

 Manders' coefficients depend on a per-channel threshold separating "signal" from "background".
 Picking the threshold by eye is subjective; the iterative method introduced by Costes et al. (2004) gives a reproducible answer that is widely cited in the colocalization literature.

-Algorithm (as implemented in _metrics.costes_threshold):
+Algorithm (as implemented in _metrics.costes_threshold, matched to Fiji's Coloc 2 AutoThresholdRegression):

 The selected thresholds appear in the threshold_a / threshold_b columns of the results table and as red reference lines on the scatter plot.
+The orthogonal regression line is overlaid as a cyan dashed line (via _metrics.costes_regression) so you can see the axis the auto-threshold was found along.

 Choosing a metric